QuixoticSL/JS-Allonge/NOTES.md

 - Declaring `age` twice does not cause an error(!), and the inner declaration does not shadow the outer declaration.
 All `var` declarations behave as if they were hoisted to the top of the function, a little like function declarations.
 - But, again, it is unwise to expect consistency.
 A function declaration can appear anywhere within a function, but the declaration and the definition are hoisted.
 - In that way, `var` is a little like `const` and `let`, we should always declare and bind names before using them.

+### November 24th 2017 ###
+- If you have an array, and you take it’s “rest,” your “child” array is a copy of the elements of the parent array.
+And therefore, modifications to the parent do not affect the child, and modifications to the child do not affect the parent.
+- If you have a linked list, and you take it’s “rest,” your “child” list shares its nodes with the “parent” list.
+And therefore, modifications to the parent also modify the child, and modifications to the child also modify the parent.